freshev/micropython/ports/air780/README.md

 ## Notes ##

 * The size of micropython heap is roughly 512 Kb.
-400k can be realistically allocated right after hard reset.
+200k can be realistically allocated right after hard reset.
-* The external memory card is [mounted under `/t`](https://ai-thinker-open.github.io/GPRS_C_SDK_DOC/en/c-sdk/function-api/file-system.html).
 * Firmware removes *.txt files in SOC file system by SMS 'rmconfig'
 * Firmware removes *.py files in SOC file system by SMS 'rmcode'
 * Firmware removes *.py and *.txt files in SOC file system by SMS 'rmall'
-* Firmware resets the A9G by SMS 'reset'
+* Firmware resets the module by SMS 'reset'

-## Features in CSDK added ##
-* Added CSDK patch to reboot module on voice call.
-To disable this feature comment corresponding lines in ./libcsdk-patches/patch-lod.py

-## Bugs in CSDK corrected ##
-* timeout.h code rewritten because of well known `32bit clock counter` bug, which leads to A9G hanging with long timeout (more than 3.5 hours).
-Now A9G timeouts are 64bit counters.
-* cellular.gprs() code rewritten to reattach and reactivate PDP context after long timeouts
-* Patch to make hardware watchdog feed during boot (if watchdog timer less than 1.5 seconds like in IMP706RESA)
-* Patch to avoid freezing while GPRS sends/receives data (for sys_arch_mbox_fetch() timeout changed from 100 to 50)
-* Patch to avoid freezing while GPRS sends/receives data (in netconn_drain()->lwip_netconn_is_err_msg() check mem for NULL)
-* Initial PIN state patches (disabled in ./libcsdk-patches/patch-lod.py)

-## Bugs known ##
-* SMS with UCS2 encoding is not fully supported (TODO: add support for UCS2 encoding using `iconv` library)